Aston Martin V8: Series 3

 The car switched back to Weber carburetors for the Series 3 in 1973, ostensibly to help the car pass new stricter emissions standards in California but most likely because Aston Martin was unable to make the Bosch fuel injection system work correctly.
 These cars are distinguished by a taller bonnet scoop to accommodate four twin-choke (two-barrel) Weber carbs.
 The car produced 310 hp and could reach 60 mph in 6.1 seconds with an automatic transmission or 5.7 with a manual.
 Performance suffered with emissions regulations, falling to 288 hp in 1976.
 The next year, a more powerful "Stage 1" engine with new camshafts and exhaust brought it up to 305 hp.

+In Japan, the new catalyzed model's engine was the same as the one sold in the United States.
+Going on sale in 1977, it met the strict 1976 emissions regulations thanks to the catalytic converter and secondary air injection just after the exhaust valves.
+Japanese buyers were restricted to the three-speed, Chrysler Torqueflite automatic transmission.
+While Aston Martin did not generally publish outputs at this time, Japan's MITI required figures to be listed; the importer claimed 285 PS at 4,600 rpm and 45.7 kgm at 4,600 rpm.
+One quirk of the Japanese market at the time is that approximately a quarter of the V8 Saloons sold there in this period were chauffeur-driven, with the owners riding in the back seat.

 Production of Series 3 cars lasted from 1973 through October 1978, but was halted for all of 1975.
 967 examples were produced in this time.
 While earlier V8 cars have louvers cut into the little panel mounted beneath the rear windshield, the Series 3 and later cars instead have a small lip at the bottom of this panel, just ahead of the leading edge of the boot lid.